RoryQo/FRED-Timeseries-Analysis-Package/README.md

 # FRED Timeseries Analysis Package

-**FRED-Timeseries-Analysis-Package** is a lightweight Python toolkit for fetching, analyzing, and forecasting economic time series data, built on top of [FRED](https://fred.stlouisfed.org/), `pandas`, and `statsmodels`.
+**FRED-Timeseries-Analysis-Package** is a Python package for fetching, analyzing, and forecasting economic time series data, built on top of [FRED](https://fred.stlouisfed.org/), `pandas`, and `statsmodels`.

 It includes:
 - Data fetching and resampling